MatteoBuccirossi/djs/README.md

 ```bash
 djs new -n <name> -c
 ```
 All bots created with this package include a help command, while if you choose to include premade moderation commands as well, prebuilt kick and ban commands will be automatically programmed into your bot.
+In your bot's directory you will find a .env file where you'll need to write the bot token provided by discord.

 All bots are saved in a folder called djsBots in your system's homepath.